 Oh look, Dan & Audrey confirmed it!

 We want to live like a local.
 For real.

-As we realistically consider an entire month in Europe, there is one thing that has continually stood out to us: a major benefit of staying in your own apartment for a month is the ability to come and go as you please, without being concerned about unpacking and repacking with each destination.
-This is a huge plus for us, as we both clearly have a habit of severely over-packing.
+As we realistically consider an entire month in Europe, there is one thing that has continually stood out to us.
+A major benefit of staying in your own apartment for a month is the ability to come and go as you please, without being concerned about unpacking and repacking with each destination.
+This is a huge plus for us, because we both clearly have a habit of severely over-packing.
 We could settle down for a bit and let our Oh apartment feel a little more like our Oh home-away-from-home.

-With one homebase, we’d get to practice what we preach.
-We’d get to know the ins & outs of our neighborhood–and more importantly, our neighbors!
+But with one homebase, we’d get to practice what we preach.
+We’d get to know the ins & outs of our neighborhood — and more importantly, our neighbors!
 We’d have a regular grocery store, a regular pub (number one priority), and would be able to master the city as we explored everything Vienna has to offer.